gabrielzschmitz/gabrielzschmitz.github.io/content/posts/cryptography-and-the-quantum-problem/post.md

 bedrock of internet security --- could be broken in minutes by a powerful quantum machine.

-We don’t yet have large-scale quantum computers.
+Large-scale quantum computers don’t yet exist.
 But when they arrive, most of our current cryptographic infrastructure will become obsolete.

 ---

-## Why We Need Post-Quantum Cryptography?
+## Why We Need Post-Quantum Cryptography

 **Post-Quantum Cryptography (PQC)** is about building encryption systems that resist attacks from quantum computers.